ridicoulous/LiquidQuoine.Net/README.md

 * Placing and managing orders
 * Reading accounts, balances and funds

-Additionally it adds some convenience features like:
-* Configurable rate limiting
-* Autmatic logging

 **If you think something is broken, something is missing or have any questions, please open an [Issue](https://github.com/ridicoulous/LiquidQuoine.Net/issues)**